The 5 Things That Are Causing Employees To Burn Out

 When work culture demands 24/7 availability, it isn’t surprising that more employees are feeling burned out.

-A January 2017 survey by Harris Poll and workforce management software company Kronos found that nearly half of HR leaders say employee burnout is responsible for up to half of their annual workforce turnover.
+A January 2017 survey by Future Workplace and workforce management software company Kronos found that nearly half of HR leaders say employee burnout is responsible for up to half of their annual workforce turnover.

 As competition for talent heats up and hiring gets more expensive, the problem takes on a new urgency.